Analytes Certified for in 2022

 Empirical extraction at 40oC in 0.25M KCl, for 3 hours.
 Total S in the extract is measured by ICP-AES.

 This index of soil P sorption embraces adsorption as well as precipitation reactions.
 Equilibrated soil extracts are obtained by shaking milled air-dry soil continuously for 17 h at a ratio of 1:10 (w/v) with a P equilibrating solution initially containing the equivalent of 1000 mg P/kg in 0.01M CaCl2.
-The residual P in the extract is determined using the Murphy and Riley colorimetric finish.
+The residual P in the extract is determined by ICP-AES.
 In other related methods (9I2a, 9I3a) the PBI value is modified to allow for the soil fertility level.
 In this method, there is nosuch adjustment.
 The methods specify reporting results on an air-dry basis.